Coatlinchan: Monolith of Tláloc

-The inhabitants of this time were skilled in the work of the stone, from then on the main monument that in time would make famous the population and that was a huge sculpture made in stone in which later it would be called like Barranca of Santa Clara.
-This monument is known today as the monolith of Tlaloc.
-However different theories exist on whether he represents Tlaloc or his Chalchiuhtlicue sister or wife, both deities of water and rain in Mesoamerican cultures.
+The inhabitants of San Miguel Coatlinchán during this time were skilled in stoneworking and crafted a huge sculpture from stone that eventually made the town famous.
+This monument is known today as the Monolith of Tláloc.
+Different theories exist as to whether it represents Tláloc or his sister or wife Chalchiuhtlicue, both deities of water and rain in Mesoamerican cultures.

-The monument remained buried from the time of the conquest until the mid-nineteenth century, when a peasant who sought to gather wood to make firewood unearthed part of it, and was later fully discovered.
-In 1889 the painter José María Velasco realized a painting of the monolith, identifying it like Chalchiuhtlicue.
+The monument remained buried from the time of the Spanish conquest until the mid-19th century, when a peasant gathering firewood unearthed part of it, and was later fully excavated.
+In 1889 the painter José María Velasco realized a painting of the monolith, identifying it as Chalchiuhtlicue.
 In 1903 the archaeologist Leopoldo Batres identified it as Tláloc.
-However the population always knew the Piedra de los Tecomates, due to the circular crevices that the monument has in its center and which has the shape of a jicara or tecomate.
+However, the population had long recognized the Piedra de los Tecomates, due to the circular crevices that the monument has in its center and which has the shape of a jicara or tecomate.

-The population attributed to the sculpture various miraculous conditions, attributing to it the power to attract rain if the tecomates were wet or healing powers to the water that accumulated in them.
+The population attributed to the sculpture various miraculous conditions, attributing to it the power to attract rain if the tecomates were wet, or healing powers to the water that accumulated in them.
 The people gave offerings to the sculpture and asked for sufficient rains and good harvests.
-In addition, the monument was a tourist attraction of the population.
+In addition, the monument became a tourist attraction.

-In 1963, the government of then-President Adolfo López Mateos, who was building the National Museum of Anthropology in Mexico City, expressed his intention to move the monolith from the Santa Clara Canyon to the new museum.
-Consequently, a desire was expressed to the community that held an Assembly in May 1963 in which it accepted the donation of the sculpture in exchange for several public works among which were: paving the junction with the Mexico-Texcoco highway, primary school until sixth grade, health center, water wells and pumping equipment.
+In 1963, the government of President Adolfo López Mateos, who was building the National Museum of Anthropology in Mexico City, expressed his intention to move the monolith from Santa Clara Canyon to the new museum.
+Consequently, the community held a formal assembly in May 1963 in which it accepted the donation of the sculpture to the museum in exchange for government funding for several public works, including paving the town's junction with the Mexico-Texcoco Highway and construction of a primary school for students up to the sixth grade, a health center, water wells and pumping equipment.